 All paints basically consist of a binder, a pigment, a solvent and various excipients.
-All Cover Story paints are waterborne and made from the best pigments.
-The binder oil is a renewable castor oil.
+All Cover Story paints are waterborne and made with the best pigments.
+The binder oil is renewable and plant based (castor oil).

 Cover Story paint's raw material suppliers are located in Finland and Northern and Central Europe.

 Yes.
 Cover Story paints do not contain products of animal origin and Cover Story does not test its paints on animals.
-Note, however, that all paints contain ingredients that may have been tested by animal manufacturers in animal experiments over past decades.
+Note, however, that all paints contain ingredients that may have been tested by chemical manufacturers in animal experiments over past decades.
 Animal testing of chemicals is regulated at the EU level by the REACH Regulation, and authorization for animal testing must be applied for from the European Chemicals Agency.

 We don't charge extra for tinting.
 With Cover Story paints, the stated can price is the actual cost, unlike the pricing of traditional paint manufacturers.
 So you can make your decision based purely on what shade you like.

-Cover Story paints are available in 3.6 liter tins.
-One 3.6 liter tin paints an area of about 30-40m².
+Cover Story paints are available in 3.6 liter cans.
+One 3.6 liter can paints an area of about 30-40m².